-The famous Ishmael of Melville’s Moby Dick struggles to share the true form and nature of whales with us: “For all these reasons, then, any way you may look at it, you must needs conclude that the great leviathan is that one creature in the world which must remain unpainted to the last.
+The famous Ishmael of Melville’s Moby Dick struggles to share the true form and nature of whales with us (This is about merged reality; I promise!): “For all these reasons, then, any way you may look at it, you must needs conclude that the great leviathan is that one creature in the world which must remain unpainted to the last.
 True, one portrait may hit the mark much nearer than another, but none can hit it with any very considerable degree of exactness.
 So there is no earthly way of finding out precisely what the whale really looks like.
-And the only mode in which you can derive even a tolerable idea of his living contour, is by going a-whaling yourself; but by so doing, you run no small risk of being eternally stove and sunk by him.”1
+And the only mode in which you can derive even a tolerable idea of his living contour, is by going a-whaling yourself; but by so doing, you run no small risk of being eternally stove and sunk by him.”

 What have whales to do with virtual reality?

-Emerging technologies like virtual and emerging technologies like virtual and augmented reality (VR/AR) are described in the tech media with a confusing mishmash of categories that make it nearly impossible for readers to know the true nature of these modern technology leviathans.
+Emerging technologies like virtual and augmented reality (VR/AR) are described in the tech media with a confusing mishmash of categories that make it nearly impossible for readers to know the true nature of these modern technology leviathans.
 At Help Lightning, we use these categories to describe our own products.
-So, for the benefit of posterity, let us humbly take up Melville’s mantle and settle once and for all the taxonomy of the VR/AR family.
+So, let’s try to figure out what the difference between all these technologies are, and where Help Lightning fits in.

-Into which categories should Help Lightning’s technology be placed?
+Now, which category should house Help Lightning?
 First, Help Lightning is the definitive example of merged reality and virtual presence for field service.
 Being first has its advantages.
 As Apple and Google release mobile devices with more powerful AR technology, we are introducing a new feature: telestration-on-field (ToF).
-With our ToF, users will be able to draw freehand or drop arrows directly on objects in their field of view, and those telestrations will stay attached to the object, no matter how you move the device.
-ToF will be visible to all participants on the Help Lightning call, increasing the clarity and efficiency of communication for our users.
+With our ToF, users can draw freehand or drop arrows directly on objects in their field of view.
+Those telestrations will stay attached to the object, no matter how you move the device.
+ToF will be visible to all participants on the Help Lightning call.
+This increases the clarity and efficiency of communication for our users.